luteberget/simcpp/README.md

 ### Subclassing `simcpp::Event`

 The `simcpp::Event` class can be subclassed to create custom event classes.
-Custom events can take additonal arguments in their constructor, store attributes, offer methods, and override the `Aborted` callback.
+Custom events can take additional arguments in their constructor, store attributes, offer methods, and override the `Aborted` callback.
 Note that the `sim` attribute is only a weak pointer to the simulation instance.
 It must be converted to a shared pointer first to use it (`sim.lock()`).
-Never store a shared pointer to the simulaiton instance as a permanent class attribute, this leads to cyclic references and therefore memory leaks.
+Never store a shared pointer to the simulation instance as a permanent class attribute, this leads to cyclic references and therefore memory leaks.

 ```c++
 class MyEvent : public simcpp::Event {